Yigenana/presentations/QCON18.md

 <sub>[Error Handling in Go](https://blog.golang.org/error-handling-and-go)</sub>

 ^ The Go authors argue that not all exceptions are exceptional.
 Not all errors should crash your app.
 If you can gracefully recover from an error, you should do so.
 Error as values enables you to use the error to simplify your error handling.
-In a distributed networking system for example, we can easily enable retries by wrapping our errors.
+In a distributed  system for example, we can easily enable retries by wrapping our errors.
+Network issues are always going to be encountered in our system, whether we're sending data to other internal services or pushing to third party tools like Apple News or Facebook.
+This simple example above highlight how we can take advantage of error as a type to build in retries and evetual backoffs into our system, so that we don't fail on minor, temporary distruptions.
+We've used similar error wrapping for handling HTTP errors and better using HTTP status code to communicate the type of errors to clients.

-# Consistency: The Happy Path
+# Consistency: Language Design

 The Canonical Article
 * Standard data model for all content